DanielAraldi/mailer/requirements/send.md

 2. An internal server error occurs in API during request, the API will return HTTP 500 error.
 3. If email doesn't sended with success, the API will return HTTP 400 error with an message that occurred a failed.

-The API error object will contain following properties:
+The API error object will contain the follow properties:

 | field   | type     | description                          | required |
 | ------- | -------- | ------------------------------------ | -------- |